mesgarpour/T-CARER/README.md

+# Getting Started
+Firstly, there are two main Notebooks that can be used to conduct your modelling:
+- Basic modelling algorithms including Random Forest and Logistic Regression can be applied using this Notebook:
+  + TCARER_Basic.ipynb
+- The WDNN can be applied using the following Notebook (the input features can consturcted using the above Notebook):
+  + TCARER_Basic.ipynb

+ Moreover, [a sample T-CARER output folder](https://github.com/mesgarpour/T-CARER/tree/master/Samples) is provided for demonstration purpose.

 # Related Publications
 +  Mesgarpour, M., Chaussalet, T. & Chahed, S. (2017) Temporal-Comorbidity Adjusted Risk of Emergency Readmission. (to be added!)
 +  Mesgarpour, M. (2017) PhD Thesis - Using Machine Learning Techniques in Predictive Risk Modelling in Healthcare. (to be added!)